debek/docker-registry-k8s-rotatescript/README.md

 ## How it works:

 I used terraform for EKS Deployment.
-Terraform makes also persistent EBS volume, ingress-nginx and cert-manager from the helm.
+Terraform makes also persistent EBS volume and ingress-nginx, cert-manager, metrics for hpa from the helm.

 After all yaml apply we have connection in that way: DOMIAN -> LB -> INGRESS (SSL cert-manager) -> Service -> Pods